Media and Performance

 Integrated Production Skills

 The aim of this module is to give you the skills you need to fulfil core crew roles on video production as well as learn how production techniques elevate your own creative ideas.
-The module emphasises the decision-making and technical problem-solving aspects of camera, lighting, sound recording and video editing.
+The module emphasises the decision-making and technical problem-solving aspects of camera, lighting, sound recording and video editing, all within the context of creating an advert.

 Presenting